 Coach: Mike Price.
-In this thriller--a game that eventually determined the true Pac-10 champion—a 53-yard pass from Sammy Moore with just two minutes remaining in regulation set up the game-tying field goal by Drew Dunning.
+In this thriller--a game that eventually determined the true Pac-10 champion—a 53-yard pass from Jason Gesser to Sammy Moore with just two minutes remaining in regulation set up the game-tying field goal by Drew Dunning.
 USC boasted the No. 1 defense in the nation, but it was the Cougar D—specifically eventual Outland Trophy winner Rien Long—who made the difference in this contest.
-Long stuffed the Trojans' Heisman QB, Carson Palmer, and back Justin Fargas for losses of seven and five yards, respectively, on consecutive plays in overtime, thus forcing SC to attempt—and miss—a 52 field goal.
+Long stuffed the Trojans' Heisman QB, Carson Palmer, and back Justin Fargas for losses of seven and five yards, respectively, on consecutive plays in overtime, thus forcing SC kicker to attempt—and miss—a 52 field goal.
 Moments later, Dunning was getting mobbed at midfield by teammates and fans following his game winning 35-yard three-pointer.

 2000: WSU 33 USC 27 (Los Angeles)